kubearchive/kubearchive/DEVELOPMENT.md

 ## Logging

-KubeArchive currenty has integrations for both Elasticsearch and Splunk.
+Kronicler currenty has integrations for both Elasticsearch and Splunk.
 The sections below detail how to install each of those logging systems in a development environment.
 When the installation is complete, `Pod` logs will be sent to the logging system automatically.

-Once a logging system is installed, KubeArchive needs to be configured to generate log URLs for it.
+Once a logging system is installed, Kronicler needs to be configured to generate log URLs for it.
 This is all detailed in the
-[KubeArchive documentation for logging integrations](https://kubearchive.github.io/kubearchive/main/integrations/logging.html).
-See this documentation for instructions and examples for configuring KubeArchive to generate log URLs.
+[Kronicler documentation for logging integrations](https://kronicler.github.io/kronicler/main/integrations/logging.html).
+See this documentation for instructions and examples for configuring Kronicler to generate log URLs.

 * [ElasticSearch](./integrations/logging/elasticsearch/README.md)